Quantum simulation of indefinite causal order induced quantum refrigeration: Abstract

 \section{Abstract}

 In the classical world, physical events always happen in a fixed causal order.
 However, it was recently revealed that quantum mechanics allows events to occur with indefinite causal order (ICO).
 In this study, we use an optical quantum switch to experimentally investigate the application of ICO in thermodynamic tasks.
-Specifically, we demonstrate that when a working system interacts with two thermal reservoirs in an ICO, non-classical heat transfer can be observed, even through they share the same temperature.
+Specifically, we simulate the working system interacting with two identical thermal reservoirs in an ICO, observing the quantum heat extraction even though they are in thermal equilibrium where heat extraction is unaccessible by traditional thermal contact.
 Using such a process, we simulate an ICO refrigeration cycle and investigate its properties.
-We also show that by passing through the ICO channel multiple times, one can extract more heat per cycle and thus obtain a higher refrigeration efficiency.
-Our results provide inspirations for further improving the efficiency of quantum thermodynamic tasks and shed new light on the development of a new class of thermodynamic resource theories without presumed causal order.
+We also show that by passing through the ICO channel multiple times, one can extract more heat per cycle and thus obtain a higher refrigeration performance.
+Our results suggest that the causal nonseparability can be a powerful resource for quantum thermodynamic tasks.

-It is a deeply rooted concept that in a physical theory, there is a well-defined pre-existing classical causal structure for which physical events happen in a definite causal order.
-However, from the Bell-Kochen-Specker theorem \cite{bell1964einstein,kochen1975problem}, we known that quantum mechanics is incompatible with the viewpoint that physical observables have pre-existing values independent of the measurement context.
-Inspired by this, many recent studies on causal structure of quantum mechanics have shown that if we assume the causal relation to obey the laws of quantum mechanics, it is possible for two events to occur with a superposed causal order.
+It is a deeply rooted concept that in a physical theory, there is a well-defined pre-existing classical causal structure for which physical events happen.
+However, from the Bell-Kochen-Specker theorem \cite{bell1964einstein,kochen1975problem}, quantum mechanics is incompatible with the viewpoint that observables have pre-existing values independent of the measurement.
+Inspired by this, recent studies have shown that if we assume the causal relation to obey the laws of quantum mechanics, it is possible for two events to occur with superposed causal orders.
 Thus, there is no pre-existing causal relation \cite{oreshkov2012quantum,brukner2014quantum}.
 The quantum causal structure becomes especially crucial when quantum physics and general relativity become relevant \cite{oriti2009approaches,hossenfelder2017experimental,marletto2017gravitationally,bose2017spin,peres2004quantum}.
 A typical example is the quantum spacetime causal structure in the study of quantum gravity \cite{christodoulou2019possibility,dewitt1967quantum,rovelli1990quantum,gambini2004relational,hardy2009quantum}.
-For instance, when a massive object is in a superposition of two or more distinct spatial positions, the states of the gravitational field produced by the object will also be in a superposition, implying that the spacetime causal order that originates from the spacetime geometry will also be in a superposition.